atulmy/cv/README.md

 Loves Internet and `<coding>`.
 A strong believer in quality and in the fact that programming has no language.
 Personal portfolio: http://atulmy.com

 ## Experience
+- #### Full-stack Developer at Contract / Open Source
+    *October 2017 - present*
+    > Freelance / contract projects.
+Open source libraries, tutorials, boilerplates, opinionated frameworks and more.

 - #### Senior Software Engineer at [Noonic](http://noonic.com/)
-    *October 2014 - present*
+    *October 2014 - October 2017*
-    > Conceptualize, assess, design, develop, test Web and Mobile applications using primarily Linux, Apache, MySQL, PHP (using PHP frameworks such as Symfony2, Laravel 5) Javascript (using Javascript frameworks such as JQuery, AngularJS, etc) CSS/3, HTML/5, UI frameworks such as Twitter Bootstrap, JQuery UI, MaterializeCSS, etc.
+    > Conceptualize, assess, design, develop, test Web and Mobile applications using primarily Linux, Apache, MySQL, MongoDB, NodeJS (using frameworks such as ExpressJS), PHP (using frameworks such as Symfony2, Laravel 5) Javascript (using frameworks/libraries such as React, Redux, JQuery, AngularJS, etc) CSS/3, HTML/5, UI frameworks such as Twitter Bootstrap, JQuery UI, MaterializeCSS.
+Tools such as Teamwork, Slack, JIRA, Invision, Adobe Photoshop, etc. with Agile Methodologies.

 - #### Software Engineer at [Network 18](http://www.network18online.com/)
     *October 2012 - September 2014 (2 years)*